nbean452/nbean452/README.md

 # 👋 nbean452's repository
 <!-- ([Homepage](https://nicb112.github.io)) -->

 Welcome to this repository!
 I'm Nicholas and I'm an Indonesian student studying Computing in Hong Kong Polytechnic University!
 And alongside that, I'm also in the progress of getting a minor in Japanese!
-I'm interested in learning web development both frontend and backend.
-For backend, I've been using Flask framework for several past projects.
-For frontend, I've used ReactJS, NextJS, Svelte!
+I'm interested in learning front-end web development.

 # 💻 Programming languages I've used
 * HTML, CSS, JS